Clubs and Organizations

-The Cultural and Historic Preservation Club encourages a strong bond within the major while spreading the mission of preservation to the Salve Regina community.
+The Cultural and Historical Preservation Society encourages a strong bond within the major while spreading the mission of preservation to the Salve Regina community.

-Open to all disciplines, the English Guild enhances the appreciation and understanding of literature, media communications and film through events such as open mic nights and literary field trips.
+Open to students from all disciplines, the English Guild enhances the appreciation and understanding of literature, media communications and film through events such as open mic nights and literary field trips.